Learngene: Inheriting Condensed Knowledge from the Ancestry Model to Descendant Models: Formulation of learngene

 \section{Formulation of learngene}

 For clarity, the primary notations used throughout this paper are listed in Table~\ref{table:summary_notation}.
-In general, the ancestry model $\mathcal{F}(\cdot;\bm{\Theta})$ is a complex pre-trained model (e.g, a ViT~\cite{dosovitskiy2021an} or CNN~\cite{simonyan2014very, he2016deep} trained on the source data) or a model that continually learns from a stream of data~\cite{delange2021continual}.
-We define a function $\mathcal{G}(\cdot;\bm{\phi}):\bm{\Theta} \rightarrow \bm{\theta}_{\mathbf{L}}$ that condenses the ancestry model into a more compact information piece named as \textbf{learngene} with the parameter $\bm{\theta}_{\mathbf{L}}$.
-Moreover, we set $|\bm{\theta}_{\mathbf{L}}|<|\bm{\Theta}|$ to highlight that the information of \textbf{learngene} is condensed from the ancestry model by the function $\mathcal{G}$.
+In general, the ancestry model $\mathcal{F}(\cdot;\bm{\Theta})$ is a complex pre-trained model (e.g, a ViT~\cite{dosovitskiy2021an} or CNN~\cite{DBLP:journals/corr/SimonyanZ14a, he2016deep} trained on the source data) or a model that continually learns from a stream of data~\cite{delange2021continual}.
+We define a function $\mathcal{G}(\cdot;\bm{\phi}):\bm{\Theta} \rightarrow \bm{\theta}_{\mathbf{L}}$ that condenses the ancestry model into a more compact information piece named as learngene with the parameter $\bm{\theta}_{\mathbf{L}}$.
+Moreover, we set $|\bm{\theta}_{\mathbf{L}}|<|\bm{\Theta}|$ to highlight that the information of learngene is extracted from the ancestry model.

-The form of \textbf{learngene} can vary depending on the specific setting and the condensing function $\mathcal{G}$ should also change based on the form of the \textbf{learngene}.
-In this paper, we set \textbf{learngene} to certain integral layers of the ancestry model, which is naturally smaller than the whole model, and $\mathcal{G}$ is set to meta-network that decides whether each layer of the ancestry model should be \textbf{learngene} or not.
+The form of learngene can vary depending on the specific setting and the condensing function $\mathcal{G}$ should also change based on the form of the learngene.
+In this paper, we set learngene to certain integral layers of the ancestry model, which is naturally smaller than the whole model, and $\mathcal{G}$ is set to a meta-network that decides whether each layer of the ancestry model should be learngene or not.

-In the inheriting stage, for each descendant model $f(\cdot;\bm{\theta})$, the initialized parameter $\bm{\theta}$ contains two parts: the condensed \textbf{learngene} $\bm{\theta}_{\mathbf{L}}$ and the randomly initialized $\bm{\theta}_{0}$:
+In the inheriting stage, for each descendant model $f(\cdot;\bm{\theta})$, the initialized parameter $\bm{\theta}$ contains two parts: the condensed learngene $\bm{\theta}_{\mathbf{L}}$ and the randomly initialized $\bm{\theta}_{0}$:

-In this paper, since we treat \textbf{learngene} as the integral layers, we stack certain randomly initialized layers parameterized by $\bm{\theta}_{0}$ with \textbf{learngene} layers to construct the descendant model, which will be trained by the corresponding downstream task for quick adaptation.
+In this paper, since we treat learngene as the integral layers, we stack certain randomly initialized layers parameterized by $\bm{\theta}_{0}$ to the learngene layers to construct the descendant model, which will be trained by the corresponding downstream task for quick adaptation.